IntelliSenseIoT/XserverIoTOnboardTask.NET/Docker/timezonetroubleshooting.md

 ## Overview
 This guide ensures that Docker containers use the correct timezone based on the host system.
-Helps avoid issues with logs, reports, and time-based processing.
+It helps avoid issues with logs, reports, and time-based processing.

 ---